Links

 Searching effectively in Data Explorer

-• Always use a LIMIT clause
+• Use a LIMIT clause

-• Use a time range filter on your queries
+• Use a time range filter

 • Snowflake groups files in S3 in micropartitions.
 When you filter by a time range (such as p_event_time or p_occurs_since()) in your query, Snowflake will only need to access specific partitions, which returns results more quickly.